 - Take Initiative.
 Advisees should be proactive in seeking out the advising resources they need.
 This may include requesting additional advising meetings, seeking out multiple sources of advice, and continuing to expand their connections with Rice's community of advisors.

 - Keep an Open Mind.
-While many students may have concrete ideas about their potential educational and career goals, advisees shold be open to new possibilities they may not have considered before.
+While many students may have concrete ideas about their potential educational and career goals, advisees should be open to new possibilities they may not have considered before.

 - Be Responsive, Punctual, and Respectful.
 Advisees should respond to advisors' communications via email in a timely manner.
 They should respond to invitations and be willing to meet in person.
 Advisees should be on time for appointments and respectful of their advisor's time.
 In the case of unavoidable appointment cancellation, students should provide as much advanced notice as possible.